genny-project/gennyq/bridge/README.md

 ## Summary

-Bridge is the interface in Genny for the backend kafka messaging system to any number of different frontend interfaces, the main one being alyson.
+Bridge is the interface for the backend kafka messaging system to any number of different frontend interfaces, the main one being alyson.